 Investing in certificates of deposit is a good way for investors to minimize risks and keep a percentage of their income unaffected by changes in the stock market.
-While CDs offer financial security in that you aren’t going to lose the money you’ve added – you can miss out on interest rate increases if you save your money in CDs over a long period of time.
+While CDs offer financial security in that you don’t lose the money you’ve added – you can miss out on interest rate increases if you save your money in CDs for a long period.

 Using a CD ladder helps you beat the rate cycles and avoid missing out on interest rate increases.
 When you ladder CDs, you can obtain new CDs and take advantage of higher interest rates while still having access to your money.

 The only problem with CDs is liquidity – you must leave the money in the CD until it matures or face an early withdrawal penalty.

 However, there are options to increase your access to your money without sacrificing access to higher interest rates as they come along.